- News & Events Archive

 - Committing anti social or criminal behaviour.

-As well as delivering one to one work and delivering parenting programmes, key workers work closely with families to ensure a positive peer support experience for parents, building on their strengths and experiences.
+FIS practitioners deliver one to one work and accredited parenting programmes.
+FIS key workers work closeley with families adopting a restorative approach offering high support and high challenge, building on their strengths and life experiences.

 The model of intervention has been developed based on practice which has been evidenced nationally to have an impact on families where there are multiple and or complex needs requiring an intensive coordinated response.